 But, as with anything human, there’s a caveat.

-So we add words, continually, to try and explain our lives and how we live them (whether by choice or necessity).
+So we try and explain our lives and how we live them (whether by choice or necessity).
 We discuss and explain and research.
 We put labels and designations on things that are animal inside of us.
 It becomes eat and… it becomes fuck and then… it becomes sleep but not without…

 Who or what you desire most, that is the simplicity of desire: We will always want something.
 We will always need something else.
 Everything else gets in the way: Our rules and traditions, our feelings and egos, our perceptions and projections, our careers and status, the social sciences and the pressures we have to conform their authority in our day-to-day lives.